Let's talk about test... Frank Paymans

 So you saw a gap in the market!

-Er, actually, yes.
-Look, Excel is perhaps the most beautiful tool in the world.
-But in the world of testing, I think it is the biggest blind spot.
-Of course, I still use Excel.
-That is also the reason why it is easy to import and export Excel sheets in Testersuite.
-But getting a grip and control over your test process with Excel remains difficult.
+Um, actually yes.
+Look, Excel may be the greatest tool in the world.
+But in the testing world, in my opinion, it is the biggest blind spot.
+Of course, I also still use Excel.
+That's also why it's easy to import and export Excel sheets into Testersuite.
+But getting a grip and control on your testing process with Excel remains difficult.

 The other end of the spectrum is the existing test tools that are too expensive, too large and too complex.
 Within this whole spectrum, we are indeed filling the gap in the middle.

-At a certain point you started to do the development of Testersuite in-house.
+At some point you started doing the development of Testersuite in-house.

 That's right!
 I came from a service industry background and suddenly I was into software development.
 Just go into it opportunistically.
 Then you quickly learn what is involved in software development.